amir2b/open-internet/README.md

-# Shadowsocks with kcptun by docker
+# Shadowsocks server with kcptun by docker

 ## Setup
 update system packages: